 Creating memorable characters is an essential skill for any writer.
 Judy’s process is very different from the one other writers use.
 But, it makes a lot of sense and is a method that ensures that your characters become real to both you and your readers.

-Silly little things like how they brush their teeth or carry a bag helps to bring them alive.
+Silly little things like how they brush their teeth or carry a bag bring them alive.
 Little details create recognition, which in turn creates a connection.
 That connection can become emotional, which pulls readers in and makes them turn the pages.

 Judy also explains how to weave emotion into your writing.
 This along with other little tricks will make your characters more engaging and memorable.
 The letter tip is pure genius.